So you’ve realized you need a business loan.

 As you can see, this list rules out many businesses, whether they’re recently formed, have weaker credit histories, don’t have any existing relationships with direct lenders, or simply haven’t put together detailed business plans.

 Many larger and older businesses choose to work with direct lenders because they meet these four criteria.
 An existing relationship can be surprisingly helpful, as a direct lender you know is more likely to direct you to the right type(s) of business funding for your situation, and can also speed the processing of your application.
+For example, you are better offer dealing with the direct lender when using a merchant cash advance.

 You can always initiate these relationships yourself by meeting with loan officers from direct lenders in your area, whether by walking into a bank branch or through a fortunate meeting at a local networking event.